 John B. Schwartz Scholarship

 Applicants are asked to include an essay detailing what academics and university service mean to them.
-In addition, all applicants must provide the common application form, a resume, unofficial transcript and a sealed faculty recommendation in order to be considered for the scholarship.
+In addition, all applicants must provide the common application form, a resume, and an unofficial transcript in order to be considered for the scholarship.

 A stipend is awarded to a senior student the semester prior to their graduation who best exhibits the characteristics Mr. Schwartz promoted.